top of page

 About the Conference

 This conference explores the broad spectrum of positive and negative consequences of unreliability in mobility.
 We will combine viewpoints of traditional mobility research with cutting-edge developments in data science and AI and with a holistic sociological perspective.
 Indeed, growing emphasis on local accessibility and slow mobility, as in the 15-minute city and machizukuri, highlights the importance of well-being, social connection, and sustainability in the context of transportation.
 Theories on the benefits of inconvenience and Rosa’s resonance suggest that unlimited accessibility may erode meaning by removing effort, surprise, and unpredictability.
 Hence, future planning must balance optimization with human-centered values.
-Our workshop aims to further three specific goals:
+Against this background, the conference invites contributions that engage with the following questions:

-• Distinguish “good” from “bad” unreliability and quantify the long- and short-term impacts.
+• How can data science help distinguish “good” from “bad” unreliability, quantify the long- and short-term impacts, and communicate the results?

 • Researchers will discuss their ideas with a group of international experts from diverse disciplines